-Basal body temperature (BBT): Use a specially marked thermometer (available in drug stores) to take your temperature each morning immediately upon waking, before any other activity (getting up, smoking, eating).
-Take it for 4 minutes the same way each day (in the mouth, vagina or rectum).
+Basal body temperature (BBT): Take your temperature with a special thermometer (available in drug stores) each morning immediately upon waking, before any other activity (getting up, smoking, eating).
+Take it for 4 minutes each day the same way (in the mouth, vagina or rectum).
+New ear thermometers (shaped like the tool used to examine ears) give precise readings in less time.
 Record your temperature on a graph and note the days of menstruation, sexual activity and any factors influencing your temperature.